Abdoul Tapsoba

-Abdoul Fessal Tapsoba (born 23 August 2001) is a Burkinabé professional footballer who plays as a forward for Moldovan Super Liga side Sheriff Tiraspol, on loan from Standard Liége, and the Burkina Faso national team.
+Abdoul Fessal Tapsoba (born 23 August 2001) is a Burkinabé professional footballer who plays as a forward for Ekstraklasa club Radomiak Radom and the Burkina Faso national team.

 Club career

 Tapsoba began his career with Ivorian club ASEC Mimosas in the Ivorian Ligue 1.
 On 28 November 2018, Tapsoba scored his first goal for the club in the CAF Champions League against Mangasport.
 His 5th-minute goal was enough in a 1–0 victory.
 In September 2019, Tapsoba was loaned out to Belgian side Standard Liège and mainly played with the reserve side.
 After the season ended, Tapsoba was signed permanently by Standard Liège.

 Tapsoba made his professional debut for Standard on 8 August 2020 against Cercle Brugge.
-He came on as a 78th minute substitute for Maxime Lestienne as Standard Liège won 1–0.
+He came on as a 78th-minute substitute for Maxime Lestienne as Standard Liège won 1–0.

 On 3 February 2023, Tapsoba was loaned to Sheriff Tiraspol in Moldova, with an option to buy.

+On 7 July 2023, Amiens SC announced the season-long loan signing of Tapsoba.

+On 13 September 2024, Tapsoba signed a two-season contract with Adanaspor in Turkish TFF First League.

+On 29 January 2025, he moved on a free transfer to Polish club Radomiak Radom on a two-and-a-half-year contract.